 There are certain dishes you need to learn when you move out of home and start cooking for yourself.
 I would highly advise 1.
 A good hangover cure (mine's a 3 cheese toastie with heaps of black pepper and Dijon mustard), 2.
 Something to impress any guest (a cracking roast chicken is a solid submission), 3.
 A mid-week no-brainer (my braised lentils with bacon as seen in Good Food)...and 4.
 A sick-remedy cure-all.

 While I've painstakingly perfected my Jewish Chicken Soup, I've evolved my mum's chicken and sweetcorn soup over the years for maximum ease (handy when you're the sick patient in question), speed (takes about 15 minutes all up) and deliciousness (even less than that to slurp down).
 It is, also ideal as a quick and healthy snack even if you're not ailing.

 Watch the how-to below!

 Makes 4 serves

 8 cups chicken or vegetable stock (bonus points if you make it yourself!)

 4 chicken thighs, skin off

-1 thumb sized knob of ginger, lightly bashed
+1 thumb sized knob of ginger, peeled and finely sliced

 1 x 410g tin creamed corn